 HHFDC's HTF funds will be used for the production or preservation of rental units serving households with incomes at or below 30% AMI.
 HHFDC's SubGrantees of County of Kauai and the City and County of Honolulu are scheduled to receive HHFDC's PY2019 HTF.
 The County of Kauai plans to use its HTF in the Pua Loke Affordable Rental Housing Project which will produce fifty rental units, four of which will be HTF-assisted to serve households with incomes at or below 30% AMI.
 The City and County of Honolulu is in the process of identifying its PY2019 HTF activity.
-It anticipates using PY2019 HTF to provide an estimated seven affordable rental housing units in the downtown or east Honolulu areas, to serve extremely low-income households with incomes at or below 30% AMI.
+It anticipates using PY2019 HTF to provide an estimated seven affordable rental housing units in Urban Honolulu CDP, as described at http://files.hawaii.gov/dbedt/op/gis/maps/2010_cdp_urban-honolulu.pdf, to serve extremely low-income households with incomes at or below 30% AMI.